 Use a password manager, an encrypted software tool to help create strong, random passwords and store them for your various accounts.
 Password managers automatically log you in when you go to a site, which can protect against phishing attempts; if you’re taken to a website that doesn’t automatically fill in your information, odds are, you’re at a phishing site.

-At Thriveon, we understand the importance of keeping your data safe.
-That’s why our servers are about protecting your business and empowering your people while maintaining cybersecurity compliance.
+At Thriveon, we understand the importance of keeping your data safe from cyber criminals.
+That’s why our cybersecurity services are about protecting your business and empowering your staff while maintaining cybersecurity compliance.

 Schedule a meeting to learn more today.